Learn how you can use generative artificial intelligence (GenAI) at CCCU and what conditions the University has put on its use.

 Look at the examples below of problematic image generation.

 GenAI tools such as GitHub Copilot can be useful for developing computer code.
-However, tutors will be assessing your ability to create and modify code, problem solve, and understand coding concepts, so use these tools for learning.
+However, lecturers will be assessing your ability to create and modify code, problem solve and understand coding concepts, so use these tools for learning.

 As with text and images, GenAI coding tools work on probability and may struggle with understanding nuances and subtleties in user queries or project requirements.
 They may not always provide effective solutions to complex problems.
 The quality of responses can vary significantly based on the query's complexity and specificity.